kinghuthman/budgetApp/README.md

 Must find the index of the id we are looking to delete Can use the map method on a list of arrays to return a new array with a certain property or new property we are looking for or wanting to create, then we can use indexOf on that new array to find a specific index for an id in that list.
 Then use the splce method with that index.

+---

+DELETE FROM THE UI DOM MANIPULATION

+---

+There's a remove child method but first you have to know the parent var el = document.getElementById(selectorID);
+el.parentNode.removeChild(document.getElementById(selectorID));